sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 | `<<` | Left shift | `lshift(x,y)`|
 | `>>` | 	Sign-propagating right shift | `rshift(x,y)`|

 The number in the Bitcoin virtual machine is saved in the [Sign–magnitude format](https://en.wikipedia.org/wiki/Signed_number_representations) in stack, not the [two's complement format](https://en.wikipedia.org/wiki/Signed_number_representations) commonly used by computers.
-If the operands participating in the operation are all positive numbers, the result of the operation is consistent with Typescript's bitwise operator. (except `~`).
+If the operands participating in the operation are all positive numbers, the result of the operation is consistent with TypeScript's bitwise operator. (except `~`).
 Otherwise, the operation results may be inconsistent.